 Note: To ensure precise PO cost values, calculated numbers are saved at much higher accuracy (more values after the decimal point) than are displayed.

-- To save the MBF calculations, click F12 Save.
+1. To save the MBF calculations, click F12 Save.

-Once the MBF costs are saved with the inventory item, both the cost for the item and the equivalent MBF cost will appear when you add this item to a purchase order.
+Once the MBF costs are saved with the inventory item, both the cost for the item and the equivalent MBF cost appear when you add this item to a purchase order.

-Figure 4: MBF cost
+Figure 8: MBF cost

 View additional details for MSF or Ton